-Many of the shops in the town are dog friendly.
-Lots of the have a sticker in the window or signs outside, but even some of those that don’t have these still allow dogs in if you ask.
-There are lots of outdoor stores, gift shops and clothing stores.
-Some of the food related business understandably don’t allow pets inside so it’s always best to check before you walk in.
+Dog friendly Bakewell is home to many tail-wagging shops.
+The majority of them will have a welcome sticker in the window or signs outside, but even some of those that don’t have these still allow dogs in if you ask.
+There are also lots of outdoor stores, markets, gift shops and clothing stores.

 Where to stay?

-There are many more places in and around Bakewell for you and your pooch to enjoy together and we would love to hear about your visit so if you do go, let us know!
+There are of places in and around dog friendly Bakewell for you and your pooch to enjoy together.

 Dogs are always welcome, whether you’re after a bite to eat or place to eat those sleepy paws.
 No request is too small for our furry companions and the best part?
 Dogs can stay overnight for free!
 This Inn is the perfect base for exploring with the pooch.